2024 Annual Report

 Volunteers

-This year our 121 volunteers shared 11,354 hours of support, dedication, and hope with survivors!
+This year our 127 volunteers shared more than 17,000 hours of support, dedication, and hope with survivors!

 2024 Financial Snapshot